luisdiss/compiler/README.md

 This repository documents my progress in building a compiler from scratch.
 It's purpose is to increase my understanding of compiler technology and exhibit my technical skills.
 The compiler implements a high level procedural programming language.
 It supports a minimal set programming constructs like functions, conditionals, variable assignment and more.

-So far, the lexer and parser has been finished.
+So far, the lexer and parser have been finished.

 ## Lexer